Crowd Sensing and Living Lab Outdoor Experimentation Made Easy: Smart Agora Crowd Sensing Modeling

 Each point of interest can be further augmented with the collection of smart phone sensor data including sensors such as: light, gyroscope, proximity, accelerometer, GPS location and noise.
 Sensor data are collected in a determined vicinity around the point of interest during a determined duration and at \colortext{a low (every 2 sec), medium (every 250 ms) or high (every 200 ms) frequency}. \colortext{A large localization radius can provide unrestricted collection of sensor data in experimentation scenarios requiring a continuous and passive crowd sensing data.} \colortext{Sensor data and sensor fusion can be used for human activity recognition (traveling vs. walking vs. cycling) as well as social inferences (who speaks with whom on spot), including the inferences to prove witnessed presence~\cite{Pournaras2020}.}

-\colortext{The creation of an asset is a collection of multiple points of interests configured to collect any combination of survey questions and/or smart phone sensor data}.
-They are created interactively via a visual wizard that guides the designer step by step to build a crowd sensing asset.
-This wizard will generate at the end files, such as the JSON 1 code, that represent the experiment and the designer's choices.
+\colortext{The creation of an asset is a collection of multiple points of interests configured to collect any combination of survey question \recolortext{data} and/or smart phone sensor data}.
+They are created interactively via a visual wizard that guides the designer step by step to build a crowd sensing asset. \recolortext{At the end, this wizardl generates files, such as the JSON 1 code,} that represent the experiment and the designer's choices.
 Several assets can represent different control and treatment groups for comparisons.